Find Affordable College Courses

 Chicago, IL

-Roosevelt University did quite well in this year’s ranking of the most popular places for journalism students to get a master’s degree.
-It came in at #10 on the list.
-Located in the large city of Chicago, Roosevelt is a private not-for-profit school with a small student population.
+Roosevelt University ranked #10 on this year’s Most Popular Journalism Master’s Degree Schools in the Great Lakes Region list.
+Located in the city of Chicago, Roosevelt is a private not-for-profit school with a small student population.

 Full Journalism at Roosevelt University Report